 Before you even decide on where you’re going to pitch your tent, take a look at the position of the sun and choose the place that will provide the most amount of shade through the hottest hours of the day.
 If you get of bit of evening sun then that’s no biggie as temperatures will be a bit cooler by then (hopefully!).
 But your campsite should, where possible, should be in the shade during the morning and afternoon.

 2Get high and enjoy the breeze

 Getting up on higher ground is a good way to get some breeze to your tent and campsite.
 However, this doesn’t always go hand in hand with finding shade.
-If you can set up a tarp for sun protection and the breeze provides sufficient relief from stifling temperatures lower down, then it’s probably worth staying high.
+That said, if you’re able to set up a tarp for sun protection, and the breeze provides sufficient relief from stifling temperatures, then it’s probably worth staying high.

 3Put up a tarp